Welcome from current president Mary McHatton to the website of The Rotary Club of Hemel Hempstead.

 The reason we say this is because we often get asked "What does Rotary do?"
 We are a diverse group of people, from all walks of life, who action local, national and international projects.
 The Rotary movement is big, with 34,282 clubs and over 1.2 million members worldwide.
 As you can imagine there are a lot of different projects going on.

-2016 saw the arrival of our Santa Sleigh, which we intend to make available to a range of community groups.
+2016 saw the arrival of our Santa Sleigh, which has been made available to a range of community groups.
+In December 2017 our Santa activities raised over £13 000 to be distributed to local charities.
 For more detail, click here.

 Do you want to know more about what we do?
 Do come along.
 Find out about membership and our Friends for Rotary scheme.
 There are many ways in our club you can get involved to be for your community.